Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

 \subsection{Sensitivity analysis}

-We performed a sensitivity analysis of our elastic matching method on a subset of our FAUST-derived dataset, under different parametrizations of the spectral features.
 In most shape analysis applications, only the first $k$ eigenfunctions of $\Delta$ are used to define $f^\mathrm{WKS}$ and $f^\mathrm{HKS}$.
 In the classical 3D-to-3D setting, for large $k$ the resulting descriptors tend to be more accurate, but at the same time become more sensitive to the lack of isometry relating the two shapes.
+We performed a sensitivity analysis of our elastic matching method on a subset of our FAUST-derived dataset to determine the optimal number of eigenfunctions.

-We observed a similar trend in our 2D-to-3D setting, as reported in Fig.~\ref{fig:sensitivity}.
+We observed a similar trend to the 3D-to-3D case in our 2D-to-3D setting where naturally the isometry is only approximate giving better results for a low $k$, as reported in Fig.~\ref{fig:sensitivity}.
 From this analysis we selected $k=25$ as the fixed number of eigenfunctions for all subsequent experiments.
-In the figure, we plot cumulative curves showing the percent of matches which have geodesic error \eqref{eq:err} smaller than a variable threshold.
+In the figure, we plot cumulative curves showing the percent of matches with a geodesic error smaller than a variable threshold (see~Eq.~\eqref{eq:err}).